Truck hit by train carrying GOP lawmakers was in crossing after warning, NTSB says

 One trash company employee was killed in the Jan.
 31 crash, while the truck driver, another employee and several others on the train were injured.

-The NTSB said the crash happened around 11:16 a.m., as the Congressional Special Amtrak Train 923 approached the crossing in Crozet, Va. at 61 miles per hour when "the engineer applied emergency braking."
+The NTSB said the crash happened around 11:16 a.m., as the Congressional Special Amtrak Train 923 approached the crossing in Crozet, Va. at about 61 miles per hour when "the engineer applied emergency braking."

 After striking the truck, an axle on the front locomotive on the train derailed but remained upright, according to the NTSB.